-5. Other Pretrial Guidance
+4. Other Pretrial Guidance

 - A. Applications for Temporary Restraining Orders.
 A party should confer with his or her adversary before making an application for a temporary restraining order unless the party seeking relief is able to satisfy the requirements for obtaining temporary relief without notice to the adverse party set forth in Rule 65(b)(1) of the Federal Rules of Civil Procedure.
-In the absence of an emergency that would justify seeking immediate relief in person, if the party seeking relief (1) believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should file its papers on ECF under seal (or, if ECF is not a viable option, by email to Chambers at Furman_NYSDChambers@nysd.uscourts.gov) and then email Chambers with the words "URGENT: TRO" in the subject; or (2) is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously file its papers on ECF, serve them on all other parties, and then email Chambers, copying all other parties, with the words "URGENT: TRO" in the subject. - B. Settlement Agreements.
+In the absence of an emergency that would justify seeking immediate relief in person, if the party seeking relief (1) believes that Rule 65(b)(1)'s requirements can be met and a temporary restraining order should issue without notice to the adverse party, the party should e-mail its papers to Chambers (at Furman NYSDChambers@nysd.uscourts.gov) and then call Chambers at (212) 805-0282; or (2) is prepared to seek relief on notice to the adverse party, the party seeking relief should simultaneously e-mail its papers to Chambers (at the address above) and serve them on all other parties and then call Chambers with all parties on the line (at the number above). - B. Settlement Agreements.
 Unless the Court orders otherwise, the Court will not retain jurisdiction to enforce confidential settlement agreements.
 If the parties wish that the Court retain jurisdiction to enforce a settlement agreement, the parties must place the terms of their agreement on the public record.
-The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of their settlement agreement in their stipulation of settlement and dismissal.

-C. Bankruptcy Appeals.
+The parties may either provide a copy of the settlement agreement for the Court to endorse or include the terms of their settlement agreement in their stipulation of settlement and dismissal. - C. Bankruptcy Appeals.
 The parties must comply with the briefing schedule and the format and length specifications set forth in the Federal Rules of Bankruptcy Procedure 8014-8018 unless otherwise ordered by the Court.
+One courtesy hard copy of the briefs and the bankruptcy record on appeal, marked as such, should be submitted to Chambers by the appellant at the time the reply is due.

-6. Trial Submissions and Procedures
+5. Trial Submissions and Procedures